 - Search “How to prepare for competency-based interview questions” and follow the advice.
 This will make you a stronger interviewee whatever interview style is used.

 - Ask a friend/family member to conduct a practice interview with you.
 This can go a long way to settle nerves.

 - Make sure you’re up to date on any industry specific news.
+We’re all pretty much up to date with covid-19 nowadays, but what about other diseases?
 Which drugs have recently been launched?
 How is Brexit affecting the pharma industry?
 How is new technology affecting the industry?
 What about the new NICE regulations?